DICE: Data-Efficient Clinical Event Extraction with Generative Models: Introduction

 \section{Introduction}

-Event extraction (EE) is an information extraction task that aims to identify event triggers and arguments from a given text sequence \cite{ahn-2006-stages}.
+Event extraction (EE) is an information extraction task that aims to identify event triggers and arguments from unstructured texts \cite{ahn-2006-stages}.
 The EE task consists of two subtasks: 1) event detection, in which the model extracts trigger text and predicts the event type; and 2) event argument extraction, in which the model extracts argument text and predicts the role of each argument given an event trigger and associated event type.

-Clinical EE aims to extract clinical events, which are occurrences at specific points in time during a clinical process, and textual entities that modify or describe properties of these events \cite{maccrobat}. \figref{fig:teaser} shows an example sentence with two clinical events.
-There is a \textsc{Sign\_symptom} event triggered by ``nodule'' where ``0.8x1.5cm'' functions as an argument of role type \textsc{Area}.
+Clinical EE aims to extract clinical events, which are occurrences at specific points in time during a clinical process, such as diagnostic procedures, symptoms, etc. The arguments for such events are entities that modify or describe properties of these events \cite{maccrobat}. \figref{fig:teaser} shows an example sentence with two clinical events.
+The overwhelming volume and details of clinical information necessitate clinical EE, which benefits many downstream tasks such as adverse medical event detection~\cite{rochefort2015accuracy}, drug discovery~\cite{wang2009active}, clinical workflow optimization~\cite{hsu2016data}, and automated clinical decision support~\cite{yadav2013automated}.

-The detail and volume of clinical information is often beyond the abilities of human readers which necessitates the development of the aforementioned EE methods that are applicable to the clinical domain \cite{wang2018clinical}.
-Such techniques are highly applicable to downstream tasks such as the construction of patient histories to inform automated clinical decision support~\cite{yadav2013automated}, adverse medical event detection~\cite{rochefort2015accuracy}, drug discovery~\cite{wang2009active} and clinical workflow optimization~\cite{hsu2016data}.